Griffin updates iMic firmware and utility; iMate too

 Griffin’s also been hard at work on

-for its USB to ADB adapter, the iMate.
+a new driver for its USB to ADB adapter, the iMate.
 The new 2.61 release corrects a wake from sleep bug that affected some custom ADB drivers, and also corrects a problem that could cause the CD tray to eject on startup.